dart-lang/sdk/docs/language/informal/covariant-overrides.md

 sense that the syntax should be accepted and ignored.
 We specify the feature for strong mode first, and then for standard mode.

-## Informal specification (strong mode)
+## Informal specification

-We set out by giving the informal specification for this feature in strong mode.
+We set out by giving the informal specification for the syntax of this feature (which is shared among standard mode and strong mode).
+Following that, we specify the other aspects of the feature in standard mode, followed by those other aspects in strong mode.

 ### Syntax